highslater/Responsive_Website_Development_And_Design/Meteor.js Development/CourseWork_first/Assignment 1/assignment_1.md

 ![Task_2.png](Task_2.png)

-Take another screenshot, showing the app running in your web browser and upload it here.
-Make sure the address bar of the web browser is visible.
 ####Task 3: Edit the page heading

 Edit the template code (.html file) so that it displays a heading 'Hello from here', where you replace 'here' with the country you are in, e.g. I might say: 'Hello from the UK'.